Scaling the coordinates for 3D visualization

 # Issues:

-# 1: the points are off the window
+# 1: Points are displayed outside the window

 # 2: Always in a line shape